What Drill Press Speed Should I Use? (+Drill Press Speed Chart)

 Plug cutters | all sizes | 1000 RPM | 500 RPM |

-To find the perfect drill speed for drilling in metal (brass, aluminum, and steel) select the type of drill bit you are using.
+To find the perfect drill press speed for steel (brass, aluminum) select the type of drill bit you are using in this drill press rpm chart.

 Drill type & diameter Inch | Drill type & diameter mm | Brass | Aluminum | Steel |